niplav/site/persuasion.md

 ### Interventions Limited to Pre-Deployment

 * __Refraining From Training__: Don't build an advanced AI model that you suspect could have superpersuasive capabilities.
+	* This can entail e.g. not including specific training data which details manipulation tactics, and refraining from doing reinforcement learning in persuasion environments (both with other AIs in a multi-agent setup, or in direct RL on human feedback).
+	* This also includes refraining from building or training advanced AI models that, while not trained to have persuasive abilities, get those *for free* just by being generally highly capable.
 * __Refraining From Deployment__: Don't deploy an advanced AI model that you suspect could have superpersuasive capabilities.
 * __Programmatic Evaluations__: Before humans interact with an AI system, and early after training, evaluations should be mostly performed with pre-programmed evaluations and/or through weaker AI systems, so that developers can gain some understanding of the AI without having to interact with it.
 * __Model Whisperers__: Have a dedicated position of "Model Whisperers" at the AI lab who are the only people who interact with the model directly, in whatever modality.
 Sketch of a more fleshed-out position [here](#Appendix_A_Sketch_Setup_of_Model_Whisperers).